gnachman/iterm2-website/source/_includes/documentation-preferences.md

 #### When attaching, open unrecognized windows in...
 When attaching to a new tmux session with the tmux integration, tmux windows not seen by iTerm2 before will open in either new windows or tabs, as specified by this preference.
 #### Open dashboard if there are more than...tmux windows
-When attaching to a tmux session with the tmux integration, windows are normally opened automaticaly.
+When attaching to a tmux session with the tmux integration, windows are normally opened automatically.
 If there are too many of them, then the tmux dashboard is opened instead.
 #### Automatically hide the tmux client session after connecting
 When the tmux integration is entered by running tmux -CC, the window in which that command was run will miniaturize into the dock if this option is enabled.
 <hr>